“Mrs. O, he skipped me in line!” “Mrs. O, she won’t share the purple crayon!”

-To teach students to differentiate between small problems and big problems, I make sure to use as many real-world scenario examples as I can!
+To help students master the difference between small problems and big problems, I make sure to use as many real-world scenario examples as I can!
 This sorting game is the perfect exercise to do just that.
 In this activity, students take turns choosing a scenario card and reading it aloud to the class.
 Then, they place it in the “small problems” bag if it represents a small problem, or in the “big problems” bag if it represents a big problem.
 Simple activities like this can be so helpful for reinforcing knowledge and checking for student understanding!
 And, they are so interactive (and fun!) that they really engage students!

 The simple three-step structure to using an I-Message described in this story is: